dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Low gas withdrawals.md

 Exit should not be complicated, and should require filters if things get stuck, rather than a counter ?
 UI would help people block badly behaving tokens ? atIndex can be used to know which tokens failed to exit, and so a filter can be built to exclude them.

+## Filters
+We could make filters be a mapping, to allow rapid lookup.
+If they are not enumerable, then the sanity checks of contradiction need to occur at creation time.

+V1
+see if the asset is in the allow list